 When there are optimal levels of GABA and our dopamine levels remain steady, the cravings for sugary food and the tendency to overeat will naturally diminish.
 Luckily, the science of brainwave entrainment can be used as tool to help steady our levels of GABA and dopamine.

-- Common Traits of People with Addictive Behavior Patterns
+- Common Traits of People with Addictions

 - Lack of GABA